mdbootstrap/mdb-ui-kit/docs/getting-started/customization.md

 group: getting-started
 ---

-Bootstrap Material Design 4 is designed to be customized via Sass variables.
+Material Design for Bootstrap 4 is designed to be customized via Sass variables.
 You may customize any Bootstrap or BMD variable.

 {% callout info %}
 The following assumes you have [setup your build tools and are building successfully](../building).